-FOLLOW SAFETY INSTRUCTION
+FOLLOW SAFETY PRECAUTIONS

-Carefully read and follow all safety signs on the machine and all safety messages in this manual.
+Carefully read and observe all safety decals on the machine and read all safety precautions in this Manual.

-Safety signs should be installed maintained and replaced when necessary.
+Safety decals should be installed, maintained, and replaced when necessary.

-If a safety sign or this manual is damaged or missing, order a replacement from your dealer in the same way you order other replacement parts (be sure to state machine model and serial number when ordering).
+- If a safety decal or this Manual are damaged or missing, obtain a replacement from your Dealer in the same way you order a spare part (be sure to detail machine model and serial number upon ordering).